Gabrielle-Tobermann/gitsub-e14-team-2-electric-boogaloo/README.md

 4. Packages Page
 - A flexbox row with Profile card and header containing titles/logos for Packages
 - A flexbox column containg the package cards and form to create new packages
-- Ability to create and delete packages
+- Ability to create and delete packages to be pushed into array
 - Reponsive design for mobile use
 -
 5. Organizations Page